Ramgath/hk_racing_project/docs/project-status.md

 **Overall Phase Objective:** To acquire all relevant raw and processed historical data from 2008 onwards and establish a structured and robust initial storage solution in Google BigQuery.
 This involves ingesting previously processed data (2008-Nov 2023 from Google Sheets) and developing the capability to collect ongoing race data (Dec 2023 onwards from HKJC website).

-**Current Status:** In Progress (Milestone 1.1 Complete, Milestone 1.2 In Progress)
+**Current Status:** In Progress

 ---

 ## Phase 1 Milestones

-* **M1.1: BigQuery Environment Setup & Configuration:** Ensure BigQuery datasets are created and project configuration is updated.
+* **✅ M1.1: BigQuery Environment Setup & Configuration:** Ensure BigQuery datasets are created and project configuration is updated.
-* **M1.2: Ingestion of Processed Historical Data (Google Sheets to BigQuery):** Transfer the user's existing processed and error-corrected data (2008 - November 2023) from Google Sheets into the `hk_racing_dataset` in BigQuery, matching schemas defined in Appendix A of `master-plan.md`.
+* **✅ M1.2: Ingestion of Processed Historical Data (Google Sheets to BigQuery):** Transfer the user's existing processed and error-corrected data (2008 - November 2023)+ and the user scraped data (Decimeber 2023 - 19 March 2025) from Google Sheets into the `hk_racing_dataset` in BigQuery, matching schemas defined in Appendix A of `master-plan.md`.
-* **M1.3: Development of HKJC Web Scraping Capability:** Develop Python scripts to scrape required data types (racecards, results, horse details, etc.) from the HKJC website for data from December 2023 onwards.
+* **M1.3: Development of HKJC Web Scraping Capability:** Develop Python scripts to scrape required data types (racecards, results, horse details, etc.) from the HKJC website for data from 19 March 2025 onwards.
 * **M1.4: Initial Ingestion of Scraped HKJC Data into BigQuery:** Load an initial batch of scraped HKJC data (e.g., December 2023 - current date) into the `hk_racing_scraped_raw` BigQuery dataset.
 * **M1.5: Phase 1 Documentation and Review:** Ensure all Phase 1 activities, designs, and processes are documented and reviewed.